developer-zebra/developer-zebra-site/src/devicetracker-onprem/3-0/guide/setup/index.md

 **Steps for remote client configuration with StageNow and CSP Plug-in:**

 1. Download Device Tracker On-Prem client software DTRKClient.zip from [Zebra Support and Downloads](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/power-precision-console.html).
 The .zip file includes the following:
-   - com.zebra.devicetracker.dsd
+   - DTRK_PluginCSP.zip
    - DTRKClient.apk
+   - DisableSelfSigned_DTRK.pdf
+   - EnableSelfSigned_DTRK.pdf
+   - DTRK_UNINSTALL_FOR_2.3.1.pdf
 2. Open [StageNow](https://www.zebra.com/us/en/support-downloads/software/utilities/stagenow.html) on a PC.
 3. Import the CSP Plugin Library: <br>
    A. In the StageNow home screen, click “CSP Library” from the left menu. <br>
-   B. Upload the .zip file to the CSP Library by clicking “Choose File” then browsing to the .zip file, or by dragging and dropping the .zip file.
+   B. Upload the DTRK_PluginCSP.zip file to the CSP Library by clicking “Choose File” then browsing to the .zip file, or by dragging and dropping the .zip file.
 Click "OK" in the confirmation message. <br>
    C. Once successfully uploaded, the CSP Library is listed in the Plugin tab.<br>
    ![img](SN_CSPLib.JPG)
-   _Figure 21.
-Import plugin into CSP Library_
+   _Import plugin into CSP Library_
 4. Create a new setting:<br>
    A. In the StageNow home screen, click “All Settings” from the left menu.
 Click “Create Setting” at the top right. <br>
    ![img](SN_Settings.JPG)
-   _Figure 22.
-Import into CSP Library_ <br>
+   _Import into CSP Library_ <br>
    B. Select the MX version for the device and enter the following:<br>
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**• Setting Type:** select “com.zebra.devicetracker"<br>
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**• Name:** enter a name for the setting<br>